Well… this is a blog, right? I need to unburden a little.

 From that day on I entered a dangerous spiral of depression.
 I questioned every little thing about my work, victimized me all the time, lost all the confidence about my skills, and was almost about the I-hate-myself-I-wanna-die thing.

 There were a few days when I tried.
 Despair and financial insecurity were making me build profiles online on freelancer sites.
 I saw some familiar faces there making good money.
-Oh yes, I live in Portugal, for the ones reading this who don’t have a clue: this is a very very poor country going through a dangerous crises both economic and mental.
+Oh yes, I lived in Portugal until this year, for the ones reading this who don’t have a clue: this is a very very poor country going through a dangerous crises both economic and mental.

 I accepted to work on something for free.
 It was a more or less okay experience, but I don’t advise anyone doing it when there is possible income and you are simply offered your name on the credits and one more thing in your portfolio.
 Nevertheless, I assumed a compromise.